QualInsight/qualinsight-contribution-guidelines/README.md

-# Toolset for QualInsight projects
+# Developer Toolset for QualInsight projects
-This repository provides a toolset and guidelines for developers contributing to QualInsight projects.
+This repository provides guidelines for developers contributing to QualInsight projects.

-## How to contribute to a QualInsight project ?
+## What steps should I follow if I want to contribute to a QualInsight project ?

-All QualInsight projects follow a "feature branch" approach.
-As such, we ask you to respect the following few steps and guidelines.
+We ask you to respect the following few steps:

 1. if you plan to fix a bug / add a new feature / help on a specific topic, please first create a GitHub issue in the project and explain what you plan to do.
 2. if your contribution implies consequent work, please first discuss with us the design of your contribution.
-This will ease the PR review and make sure that there will be no dispute concerning the design.
+This will ease the PR review and make sure that there will be no dispute concerning the design you have chosen.
 3. fork the project you want to contribute to
+4. create a feature branch for your contribution
-4. configure your IDE in order to respect QualInsight coding guidelines (see below)
+5. configure your IDE in order to respect QualInsight coding guidelines (see below)
-5. code your contribution as well as corresponding unit tests (see below)
+6. code your contribution as well as corresponding unit tests (see below)
-6. analyze your code using SonarLint default configuration
+7. analyze your code using SonarLint default configuration
-7. commit your changes using wellformed messages and comments (see below)
+8. commit your changes to your branch using wellformed messages and comments (see below)
-8. once you're done, make a wellformed pull request (see below)
+9. once you're done, make a wellformed pull request in order to ask us to merge back your branch to our project (see below)

 # What coding guidelines do I need to follow ?

-* in order to avoid style issues and ease PR reviews, your IDE must be configured in order to use configuration files provided by this repository.
+* in order to avoid style issues and ease PR reviews, your IDE must be configured with configuration files provided by this repository.
+* use one
 * if no configuration is provided for your IDE, please contact us.
-* public API must be at least 90% documented using javadoc
+* at least 90% public API javadoc documentation density must be reached for new code
 * classes must respect the "single responsibility principle" (SRP)
 * methods must be concise, i.e. method complexity should not be greater that 10
 * class names and method names must be clear and informative